Migrate user profiles

 Start all machines or let users log on.
 From this point, profiles are stored on the virtual desktops’ C: drives.

-Note: To migrate profiles in the reverse direction so they are managed by the Personal vDisk (not Profile Management), follow these instructions.
+Note: To migrate profiles in the reverse direction so the Personal vDisk manages them, follow these instructions.
 But change the Registry setting of EnableUserProfileRedirection from 0 to 1.
 This change loads the profiles on to the Personal vDisk’s P: drive.